+163. Is the country using data from antenatal clinic attendees on the number of women who tested positive for HIV and the number of women already known to be HIV-positive to monitor trends in HIV prevalence?
+Yes No

-Patie Patient monitoring systems
+Patient : monitoring systems

-48. Has the country updated the patient monitoring system indicators and tools using the 2017 WHO person-centred HIV patient monitoring and case surveillance guidelines?
+164. Has the country updated the patient monitoring system indicators and tools using the 2017 WHO Consolidated guidelines on personcentered HIV patient monitoring and case surveillance guidelines?

 Yes, fully

 Yes, partially

 No

 Don't know

-Uniq ue identification codes for patients
+Unique identification codes for patients

-49. Does the country have a method to identify and remove duplicate health information for patients within and between clinics (such as linking records using unique identifiers and/or personal identifiable information (including biometrics) for the following services?
+165. Does the country have a method to identify and remove duplicate health information for patients within and between clinics (such as linking records using unique identifiers and/or personal identifiable information (including biometrics) for the following services?

-a) for treatment services
+a) For treatment services

 Yes

 No

-b) for treatment and testing services
+b) For testing services

 Yes

 No

-c) for HIV prevention services
+c) For HIV prevention services designed for any key population group to track combination prevention uptake (i.e., linking outreach to condoms distribution and/or needle and syringe programmes or other relevant services)

 Yes

 No

+c.i.
+If yes, for which key population(s) (please select all that apply)?

+Gay men and other men who have sex with men

+Sex workers

+Transgender persons

+People who inject drugs

+Other (please specify):

-d) for laboratory services
+d) For laboratory services

 Yes

 No

-50. If "yes" to 49 a or b:
+165.1 If "yes" to 165 a or b:

-a) Data are linked using a national unique person identifier (NUPI) such as a national identification number, national health care number, passport number or social security number
+a) Data are linked using a national unique person identifier (NUPI), such as a national identification number, national health care number, passport number or social security number

 Yes

 No

-b) Data are linked using an HIV-specific unique identifier
+b) Data are linked using a national HIV-specific unique identifier

 Yes

 No

 c) Data are linked using a combination of routinely collected personal identifying information, such as first name, last name and date of birth

 Yes

 No

-d) Data are linked using a biometric (e.g., fingerprint, eyescan)
+d) Data are linked using a biometric (e.g., fingerprint or eye scan)

 Yes

 No

-e) Other methods to link patient information: please specify
+e) Other methods to link patient information (please specify):

+Case re eporting

+166. Is HIV a nationally notifiable condition by law?

+Yes

+No

-Case reporting 51.
-Is HIV a nationally notifiable condition by law?
-Yes No 51.1 If yes to 51, does a standard HIV case report form exist for use in reporting newly diagnosed cases?
-Yes No 51.2 If yes to 51, does the country mandate that subsequent sentinel events for diagnosed HIV cases-such as date and result of first CD4 cell count, date of ART initiation, and dates and results of first and follow-up viral load tests-be reported?
-Yes No 51.3 □ If "yes" to 43 and 51, is case based surveillance included in the Health Information system?
-Yes No Mortality 52.
-Does the country mandate that all deaths be reported to the civil registration and vital statistics system using a standard death report form that includes cause of death?
-Yes No 52.1 If "yes", how complete is reporting of death to the civil registration and vital statistics system? <25% complete 25-50% complete 51-75% complete >75% complete 52.2 a) If "yes" to 51 and 52, can individual-level data on reported deaths be linked to the country's national HIV case reporting system?
-Yes No b) reported directly to the country's national HIV case reporting system?
-Yes No
+166.1 If "yes" does the country mandate that subsequent sentinel events for diagnosed HIV cases-such as date and result of first CD4 cell count, date of antiretroviral therapy initiation, and dates and results of first and follow-up viral load tests-be reported?

+Yes

+No

+166.2 If "yes" and a health information system exists, is case-based surveillance included in the health information system?

+Yes

+No

+Mortal ity

+167. Does the country mandate that all deaths be reported to the civil registration and vital statistics system using a standard death report form that includes cause of death?

+Yes

+No

+167.1 If "yes" and a case reporting system exists, can individual-level data on reported deaths be:

+a) Linked to the country's national HIV case reporting system?

+Yes

+No

+b) Reported directly to the country's national HIV case reporting system?

+Yes

+No

+90-90- .90

+168. What is the source of data on the number of people who know their HIV status that is available for Indicator 1.1 for 2018?

+HIV case surveillance

+Modelling

+No data available

+Other (please specify):

+168.1 If data are from HIV case surveillance, in what year did national case reporting begin?

+Before 2008

+Between 2009 and 2013

+After 2013